xXJSONDeruloXx/steamdeck-bt-controller-emulator/README.md

 ## Usage

-Launch from application menu or run `python3 -m src.hogp` directly.
+Launch from application menu, desktop shortcut or run `python3 -m src.hogp` directly.
 GUI provides connection management and input monitoring.

+When application is open, press "Start Service", then on the device you want to control, open bluetooth settings.
+You shpuld either find something named SteamDeckPad or BlueZ 597.
+Connect to this and follow the prompts on both devices.

+After a few seconds, the device should now recognize an hid controller over bluetooth, as well as a keyboard and mouse hid device.

 CLI mode available for testing without `--gui` flag.
 Use `--forward /dev/input/eventX` to map physical controller.

 ## Troubleshooting